Law Enforcement

 - Call the law enforcement department at 630-933-7240 and ask to speak to a command officer.
 If a command officer is unavailable, ask for a return phone call.

-- A Report of Complaint Against Police Personnel form will be mailed to you.
-The complaint form includes information about the individual making the complaint and the allegation.
+- A complaint form will be provided to you, which includes the option to provide information about the individual making the complaint and the allegation.

 Return the completed form to: